About the George Washington University

 Why Choose GW Health Sciences

-Our division is also home to the Office of Integrative Medicine and Health, the GW Biomedical Informatics Center, the GW Collaboratory for Health Research and Education, an Advanced Metrics Lab, and a HRSA-funded Health Careers Opportunity Program.
-We value strategic partnerships, such as our collaboration with the Alexandria City Public Schools in the Governor’s Health Sciences Academy at T.C.
-Williams High School.
+Our division is also home to the Office of Integrative Medicine and Health, the GW Biomedical Informatics Center, the GW Collaboratory for Health Research and Education, and an Advanced Metrics Lab.
+We value strategic partnerships, such as our collaboration with the Alexandria City Public Schools in the Governor’s Health Sciences Academy at Alexandria City High School.

 We offer certificate, associate’s, bachelor’s, master’s, and doctoral degree programs on two campuses and online.